Our Mission

 Michelle is a multi-racial first-generation college graduate and native of Chicago, IL.
 She came to the University of Illinois at Urbana-Champaign in August 2011, where she later received her bachelor's degree in Psychology.
 She was a peer educator throughout her undergraduate years and participated in I-Connect, LENS, Intergroup Dialogue courses, and the Social Justice Educator Paraprofessional Program.
 After graduation, Michelle served as a lab manager and project coordinator on several research projects in the Department of Psychology.
 Throughout that time, she was able to assist in leading research focused on racial and cultural identity development, emotional regulation and well-being, and trauma-informed intervention.
 Most recently, Michelle worked with Diversity & Social Justice Education on a number of programs and initiatives within the office, gaining valuable experience in coordinating peer education programs on campus.

-Chris McConkey (she/her)
+Chris McConkey, MSW (she/her)

 Office Support Specialist